deliteser112/eclipse-platform-releng-buildtools/docs/rde-import-usage.md

 ## How to load an escrow file

 First of all, ensure that all of the cloud storage buckets are set up for nomulus.
-See the [architecture documentation](./app-engine-architecture.md) for details.
+See the [Architecture documentation](./architecture.md) for details.
 The escrow file that will be imported should be uploaded to the `PROJECT-rde-import` cloud storage bucket.
 The escrow file should not be compressed or encrypted.
 When launching each mapreduce job, reference the absolute path to the file (just the path, not the bucket name) in the `path`